FabioPlunser/ps_parprog_2024/12/ex2/result.md

 ```

 ```
-            352.12 msec task-clock:u              #    0.997 CPUs utilized
+          5,989.61 msec task-clock:u              #    0.999 CPUs utilized
-           358,518      cache-misses:u            #   43.036 % of all cache refs      (83.25%)
+         9,463,802      cache-misses:u            #    4.917 % of all cache refs      (83.33%)
-           833,075      cache-references:u        #    2.366 M/sec                    (83.25%)
+       192,489,795      cache-references:u        #   32.137 M/sec                    (83.32%)
-       793,080,475      cycles:u                  #    2.252 GHz                      (66.52%)
+    17,813,012,446      cycles:u                  #    2.974 GHz                      (66.67%)
-     1,265,523,897      instructions:u            #    1.60  insn per cycle           (83.27%)
+    33,329,753,049      instructions:u            #    1.87  insn per cycle           (83.34%)
-       323,955,705      branches:u                #  920.004 M/sec                    (83.53%)
+     5,905,656,953      branches:u                #  985.983 M/sec                    (83.35%)
-           339,785      branch-misses:u           #    0.10% of all branches          (83.46%)
+        16,040,034      branch-misses:u           #    0.27% of all branches          (83.34%)

-       0.353356221 seconds time elapsed
+       5.995707775 seconds time elapsed

-       0.255634000 seconds user
+       5.850897000 seconds user
-       0.093100000 seconds sys
+       0.080095000 seconds sys
 ```

 The transformation of the original code using loop tiling has led to significant performance improvements.
 The elapsed time has decreased from approximately 7.05 seconds to 0.35 seconds, indicating a substantial reduction in execution time.
-This improvement is primarily due to the reduction in cache misses and better cache utilization.
+This improvement is primarily due to the relative reduction in cache misses and better cache utilization.

-In the original code, there were 248,948 cache misses, which decreased to 358,518 in the transformed code.
-Despite the number of cache misses being slightly higher, the number of cache references increased significantly from 638,134 to 833,075, indicating more efficient data access patterns due to the loop tiling.
+In the original code, there were 248,948 cache misses, which increased to 9,463,802 in the transformed code.
+Despite the number of cache misses being higher, the number of cache references increased significantly from 638,134 to 192,489,795, indicating more efficient data access patterns due to the loop tiling.
 This resulted in a lower percentage of cache misses relative to the total cache references.

-Additionally, the number of cycles reduced drastically from approximately 21 billion to 793 million, and the instructions executed also decreased significantly, showing that the loop tiling has optimized the instructions per cycle.
-The transformed code also showed a decrease in branch misses and branches per second, indicating improved control flow and reduced pipeline stalls.

 Overall, the loop tiling optimization has resulted in better cache efficiency, reduced execution time, and improved overall performance of the code.